 Luna

 The Casa Cano grass-fed beef patty is a thing of beauty, and so is the bacon from the same source.
 This is a burger for refined palates and casual diners to admire in unison.
 It also has crisp Palouse greens, tomato, dill pickles, aioli and house cheese, and is served on house brioche with frites on the side.
-Dine on the patio in the summertime and relax with a cocktail.
+It’s definitely a date-night appropriate burger!

 Heritage Bar and Kitchen